toddr/RFB/0001-pep-process.md

    code to use a language change.

-9. Reference Implementation -- The reference implementation must be completed before any PPE is given status "Final", but it need not be completed before the PPE is accepted.
+9. Reference Implementation -- The reference implementation must be completed before any Standards Track PPE is given status "Final", but it need not be completed before the PPE is accepted.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus